4 killed, 28 injured in shooting at Alabama birthday party

 "This morning, I grieve with the people of Dadeville and my fellow Alabamians.
 Violent crime has NO place in our state, and we are staying closely updated by law enforcement as details emerge," Alabama Gov. Kay Ivey said in a statement posted on social media.

-President Joe Biden has been briefed on the shooting, the White House said, adding that it is closely monitoring the situation and has been in touch with local officials and law enforcement to offer support.
+President Joe Biden was briefed on the shooting, the White House said, adding that it was closely monitoring the situation and has been in touch with local officials and law enforcement to offer support.

 Dadeville is in east Alabama, about 57 miles (92 kilometers) northeast of Montgomery, Alabama.